Kingxukai/linux/Documentation/core-api/genericirq.rst

 Helper functions
 ^^^^^^^^^^^^^^^^

-The helper functions call the chip primitives and are used by the default flow implementations.
+The helper functions call the woke chip primitives and are used by the default flow implementations.
 The following helper functions are implemented (simplified excerpt)::